-It’s not supposed to be easy to live a full life, a flowing, worry-free experience, right?
-Our society values effort, so it’s the only way to achieve and succeed, right?
+It’s not supposed to be easy to live a full life — a flowing, worry-free experience — right?
+Our society values struggle and effort, so it’s the only way to achieve and succeed, right?

-It gets sticky almost immediately, because there is that elusive, enriching idea of “following your bliss” and, in doing so, you won’t work a day of your life.
+It gets sticky almost immediately, because there is that elusive, contradictory, enriching idea of “following your bliss” and, in doing so, “you won’t work a day of your life.”

-Of course, that’s not the whole story.
-The idea is that when you pursue and do what you love, it doesn’t seem like work, thus, you’re psychologically — and by all appearances — being and doing with ease, joy, and peaceful existence.
+Of course, that’s not the entire story.
+The grand idea is that when you pursue and do what you love, it doesn’t seem like work, thus, you’re psychologically — and by all appearances — being and doing with ease, joy and peaceful existence.

 Effort equals returns.
 Effort equals earning a living.
 Effort equals validity, acceptance, and material gains.